Mining in Dubuque

 An aerial view of Dubuque in 1872 by Alexander Koch, slightly after the time of peak lead production.

-Dubuque, Iowa had had a history involving the mining of the area's lead-zinc deposits along with other metals like iron.
+Dubuque, Iowa and its surrounding region has a history involving the mining of the area's lead-zinc deposits along with other metals like iron.
 Both natives and Europeans were using the metals in the region.
 The first European in the area, Julien Dubuque, received a lease from the natives to mine.
-Eventually, the mines were shut down though.
+Eventually, the mines were shut down.

 Metals

 Native American usage

 Even though the natives did not smelt metals, they still found uses for them.
 Using iron, they could make black paint by grinding the iron up into a powder and mixing it with water.

 Native Americans did not tell Europeans about the locations of their mines.
 Julien Dubuque would eventually be the exception.

 Lead ore was traded by the Meskwaki to the English and French.
 Shot would be made from that lead by the Europeans, who would then trade it to the natives.